Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: PRELIMINARIES

 \paragraph{Diagonal Linear Network.} We consider a two-layer diagonal linear network:

-for $\bu,\bv \in \reals^d$.
+for $\bu,\bv \in \reals^d$ and $\bu^2,\bv^2$ denote entry-wise squares.
 This can be considered as a two-layer linear neural network with diagonal first layers $\diag(\bu),\diag(\bv)$ and second layers $\bu,\bv$.
-Although it represents only linear functions in $\bx$, the nonlinear reparametrization of $\bw$ induces nontrivial dynamics.
+Although it represents only linear functions in $\bx$, the nonlinear reparameterization of $\bw$ induces nontrivial dynamics.

 \paragraph{Training Algorithm.} We train the DLN by minimizing the following regularized quadratic loss:

 where $\lambda \geq 0$ is a regularization parameter.
 We consider full-batch gradient flow (continuous-time gradient descent) for time $t \geq 0$ to minimize the loss: